SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/end-to-end-cicd-pipeline.md

 ---

 ## 6. Summary
-Automating the CI/CD pipeline for containers on AWS reduces manual tasks, standardizes delivery, and accelerates deployments.
+Automating the CICD pipeline for containers on AWS reduces manual tasks, standardizes delivery, and accelerates deployments.
 Leveraging AWS-native tools provides deep integration, security, and operational visibility for containerized applications.